dar920910/Software-Engineering-Main-Entry-Point/Software-Engineer-Roadmap-2024+/Map_[2-3]_[ Common-Purpose Interpreters ( Python + PHP + Perl + Ruby + Lua ) ].md

   * Chapter 27 - An Overview of the C API
   * Chapter 28 - Extending Your Application
   * Chapter 29 - Calling C from Lua
-  * Chapter 30 - Yechniques for Writing C Functions
+  * Chapter 30 - Techniques for Writing C Functions
   * Chapter 31 - User-Defined Types in C
   * Chapter 32 - Managing Resources
   * Chapter 33 - Threads and States